hydrz/ramile/README.md

 Running from source code:

 ```
-ramile extract <path to your project root>
+ramile <path to your project root>
 ```

 When the extraction is completed, a file named `extracted_code.docx` will be generated under your project root directory, with 3000 lines of code.
 You just have to open it and remove unnecessary pages to make the document exact 60 pages.